Linda Lawrence

-Linda Anne Lawrence (also called Linda Leitch; born 1947) is the British wife, muse and sometimes collaborator of folk-rock star Donovan (Donovan Phillips Leitch).
+Linda Anne Lawrence (also called Linda Leitch; born 1947) is the wife, muse and sometimes collaborator of folk-rock star Donovan (Donovan Phillips Leitch).
 Donovan wrote his US #1/UK #2 hit song "Sunshine Superman" for her as well as "Legend of a Girl Child Linda".
 And according to Donovan, "Linda's in all the songs.
 'Sunshine Superman,' 'Hampstead Incident,' 'Young Girl Blues'...
 Linda's the muse."